royalboe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - [File 101-odd](./101-odd) is a script that prints every other line from the input, starting with the first line.

-- [File 102-water_and_stir](./102-water_and_stir) is a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+- [File 102-water_and_stir](./102-water_and_stir) is a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result..